yasoob/personal_blog/content/posts/6-tips-before-you-write-your-next-bash-cronjob.md

 date: 2019-04-22T19:59:49-04:00
 draft: false
 categories: ["sysadmin"]
+teaser: "I spent the full summer writing Bash cronjobs for a research project.
+I had to learn far too many things the hard way.
+I am hoping that this article will help you spend less time stumbling around and more time producing useful results."
 ---

 Hi lovely people! :wave: As part of a research I am doing I had to write some bash scripts which were supposed to run every couple of minutes.
 I made some embarrassing mistakes along the way.
 I will write about those mistakes in hopes that you don't make them if and when you write your own bash scripts as cronjobs.